BlingMachine/PVP-Platformer/README.md

 ## Getting Started
 1. Download the zip
 2. Open the project in Visual Studio Code (VS Code)
-3. Run the project
+3. Install the p5.vscode extension
+4. Click "Go Live" in the bottom right to launch
-4. The game will open in a new tab within your preferred browser
+5. The game will open in a new tab within your preferred browser
-5. Enjoy!
+6. Enjoy!

 ## How to PLay
 1. Each player may enter their names on the main menu.